 Terminates execution immediately.

-Note The End statement stops code execution abruptly, without invoking the Finalize method or any other Visual Basic code.
+The End statement stops code execution abruptly, and does not invoke the Dispose or Finalize method, or any other Visual Basic code.
 Object references held by other programs are invalidated.
+If an End statement is encountered within a Try or Catch block, control does not pass to the corresponding Finally block.

-With an additional keyword, End delineates the end of the definition of the appropriate procedure or block.
+When followed by an additional keyword, End <keyword> Statement (Visual Basic) delineates the end of the definition of the appropriate procedure or block.
+For example, End Function terminates the definition of a Function procedure.